heidarzadehroozbeh-cmyk/heidarzadehroozbeh-cmyk/README.md

 <img src="images/ovarian_ml.png" width="800">
 </p>

-Brief Abstract (1–2 lines):
-A cross‑cohort ML framework integrating harmonized GEO datasets for prognostic biomarker discovery in serous ovarian cancer, with robust feature selection and survival modeling.
+Brief Abstract (Serous ovarian cancer (SOC) remains one of the most lethal gynecological malignancies, with limited robust prognostic biomarkers available for clinical use.
+In this project, we developed a fully reproducible machine learning framework for cross‑cohort transcriptomic analysis of SOC): A cross‑cohort ML framework integrating harmonized GEO datasets for prognostic biomarker discovery in serous ovarian cancer, with robust feature selection and survival modeling.

 **Repository:**
 https://github.com/heidarzadehroozbeh-cmyk/ML-Prognostic_Biomarkers-for-Serous-OvarianCancer